Volunteering in emergencies

 Register to help

-To receive appropriate training before an emergency occurs, you are encouraged to join one of the South Australian emergency services so that you are trained and ready to start.
+To receive appropriate training before an emergency occurs, you are encouraged to join the Volunteering SA&NT training sessions so that you are trained and ready to start before an emergency event.

 What to expect when you volunteer